StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 ## Indentations

-Indentations can be achieved by using either tabs or spaces.
-In most languages, including Bash, spaces are the preferred method for ensuring consistent formatting.
+Indentations can be achieved by either using tabs or spaces.
+In most programming languages, including Bash, spaces are the preferred method for ensuring consistent formatting.

 /// admonition | Guidelines
     type: info

-- **Indent Size**: <mark>**_ALWAYS_**</mark> use four spaces per indentation level.
+- **Indentation Size**: <mark>**_ALWAYS_**</mark> use <u>four spaces</u> per indentation level.
-    - **Reason**: Four spaces are the standard indentation size in Bash scripting and is widely accepted across the community.
+    - **Reason**: Using four spaces for indentations is considered the standard and is widely accepted within the Bash community.
 This size strikes a balance between readability and an efficient use of space.

 ///